 There will be plenty of opportunities for the community to get involved in working groups and workstreams that the committee identifies, and we encourage the community to be active in helping us to shape the culture and future of gymnastics in Aotearoa New Zealand.

 Terms of reference and roles descriptions for the Steering Committee can be found here.

 Shaping the Future of Gymnastics in Aotearoa Work Plan from the Steering Committee is now published.
-See also the latest community update (July 2022).
+Keep up to date with latest media releases and community updates (November 2022).